Haptein/powerplan/README.md

 # powerplan

 Powerplan allows you to switch between CPU power configurations depending on charging state, temperature (wip), specified running processes and the current workload (wip), optimizing battery life and system responsivity.
-It interacts directly with Kernel userspace tools in order to do so.
+It interacts directly with the Linux Kernel userspace tools in order to do so.

 With powerplan you could for example, have your device automatically target low temperatures (therefore quieter fans) when opening your favourite document reader while on battery, or target maximum performance whenever you run a specific compute intensive program while on AC.
-Wheather it be for battery savings, quieter runtimes, or maximum performance, the idea is to give you more control over the power usage of your device.
+Whether it be for battery savings, quieter runtimes, or maximum performance, the idea is to give you more control over the power usage of your device.

 While it ships with sensible defaults, in practice, every use case is different.
 Creating different power profiles (or editing the default one) is pretty simple.
 These are the main configurable options:
 - Turbo on/off